The Mole People: Cast

+Critical reception

+Critic Glenn Erickson wrote in DVD Talk that Vogel "directs as well as could be expected under the circumstances," that "there aren't too many unintentional laughs and we get enough key monster action to make kids happy," and that the film "is a mole-hill attempt at a Lost Civilization epic, but its engaged performances (minus the low-energy Hugh Beaumont, perhaps) and interesting story twists make up for some slow sequences."
+Writing in AllMovie, critic Hal Erickson described the film as "the weakest of the Universal-International horror films," and "so dull and plodding that stars John Agar and Hugh Beaumont seem like Mel Gibson and Arnold Schwarzenegger in comparison."
+A review in TV Guide reported that "scientific hullabaloo surrounds this terrible tale of a team of explorers," and that it includes "a hysterical (however unintentionally so) prologue from a University of Southern California professor (Baxter)."

 Home media

 Universal first released The Mole People on VHS on June 30, 1993.
 Later, in 2006, the film was released on DVD in a boxed set called The Classic Sci-Fi Ultimate Collection, which featured 4 other films (Tarantula, The Incredible Shrinking Man, The Monolith Monsters, and Monster on the Campus).
 Universal then re-released this film in 2015 as a stand-alone DVD as part of its Universal Vault Series.
 Shout Factory's 2019 Blu-ray release includes an audio commentary by Tom Weaver, David Schecter and Jan Alan Henderson, plus other extras.
-There is also a Region 2 DVD and bluray release of this film from 101 Films.
+There is also a Region 2 DVD and Blu-ray release of this film from 101 Films.

 In other media

-The film was featured on the television program Mystery Science Theater 3000.
-The characters respond to the abrupt and unsatisfying ending by bitterly declaring "And no one trusted a John Agar movie again."; the ending was changed from a typical happily-ever-after scenario because members of the studio felt that Bentley's romance with Adad would promote interracial relationships.
+The film was featured on the eighth season of the television program Mystery Science Theater 3000.
+The characters respond to the abrupt and unsatisfying ending by bitterly declaring "And no one trusted a John Agar movie again."